Unleash/unleash/website/docs/contributing/ADRs/front-end/jsx-conditionals.md

 ## Migration plan

-1. Mark `<ConditionallyRender />` as deprecated in the codebase with a clear JSDoc comment
+1. Mark `<ConditionallyRender />` as deprecated in the codebase with a clear JSDoc comment.

-2. Automated refactoring with AST (Abstract Syntax Tree) There already is a script developed that can convert files between `ConditionallyRender` and ternary syntax.
+2. Automated refactoring with AST (Abstract Syntax Tree):
+There already is a script developed that can convert files between `ConditionallyRender` and ternary syntax.
 It uses jscodeshift, a library.
 It will be put in `frontend/scripts/transform.js`.

 3. Each change will have to be reviewed.
 The order of refactoring should be: